-We are delighted to be working in collaboration with Glasgow University for a research study to explore the prevalence of malnutrition in older adults.
-We know that as adults grow older, their experience of eating and relationship towards food and drinking can change.
-Therefore, we are interested in learning more about how older adults maintain their own health and well-being in the context of eating regularly and healthily.
+We are delighted to be working in collaboration with Glasgow University on a research study to explore the prevalence of malnutrition in older adults.
+We know that as adults grow older, their experience of eating and their relationship towards food and drink can change.
+Therefore, we want to learn more about how older adults maintain their own health and well-being in the context of eating regularly and healthily.

 View the Research Summary Info-graphic here.

 Read the Executive Summary here.